-Here’s the trailer for ‘Back To The Source’ jazz & blues motorbike road-trip documentary which will be released on Sunday 13th March 2022 – The full film will be available to watch right here!
+Here’s the trailer for ‘Back To The Source’ jazz & blues motorbike road-trip documentary – Or watch the full film now via the link that follows!

 The film received its world premiere at the Clarksdale Film Festival in Jan 2020 and its UK preview premiere at the Doc’n Roll Film Festival in London in Nov 2020.

 ‘The Jazz Show With Robin Phillips’ Radio Show